 He then earned his Doctor of Dental Surgery degree, Master of Public Health degree, and Specialty Certificate in Periodontics from the University of North Carolina.
 His training also included certification in Intravenous Sedation and Advanced Cardiac Life Support.

 At Sierra Dental we are firmly committed to helping you enjoy your teeth for a lifetime.
+And the treatment of periodontitis is an essential part of our mission to serve Calgary’s dental health.

 Recommendations regarding disease management are made in view of helping you achieve optimum periodontal health to ensure each tooth will last as long as possible.